-That monotonicity is implicit in our inferences can be illustrated as follows: let's assume that my belief in B can be justified based on the evidence of A, so $A \to B$ .
-But I was told that inferences are non-monotonic, so I accept that my initial belief in $A \to B$ is compatible with $(A \& C) \to B$ being false.
-But in order for that to happen I would have to accept that my initial inference, $A \to B$ , can be maintained simultaneously with its defeat by the new finding, C. The only way to avoid this incoherence is to defend that $A \to B$ implies $(A \& C) \to B$ .
+That monotonicity is implicit in our inferences can be illustrated as follows: let's assume that my belief in B can be justified based on the evidence of A, so $A \rightarrow B$.
+But I was told that inferences are non-monotonic, so I accept that my initial belief in $A \rightarrow B$ is compatible with $(A\&C) \rightarrow B$ being false.
+But in order for that to happen I would have to accept that my initial inference, $A \rightarrow B$, can be maintained simultaneously with its defeat by the new finding, C. The only way to avoid this incoherence is to defend that $A \rightarrow B$ implies $(A\&C) \rightarrow B$.
 If the inference turn out to be unsustainable when it is reinforced by a proposition about new findings, it is because the initial inference that implies it was incorrect all along.

 It is conceptually intrinsic to the notion of inference that it should be perceived as resilient until it isn't.
 That a bit of evidence must be certain for us doesn't imply that it can't be challenged or abandoned later on (Minnameier 2004, p.
 89).
 Notwithstanding the fallibility of epistemic agents, this non-monotonic phenomenological aspect of inferences suggests that the deductivist view of knowledge as certain has some merit.
 The reliance on probability considerations shouldn't be a hindrance.
 Let's say I accept that a conclusion has a 60 percent chance of being true.
 I'm 100 percent certain that it has a 60 percent chance of being true.
 Now imagine you insist that I can only be 60 percent confident that the conclusion has a 60 percent chance of being true.
 I could question how you obtained this figure.
 It seems you would have to rely on another probability distribution that is 100 percent reliable.
-How else would you be able to ascertain such precise number?
-So, in order for probability distributions to work you need to be certain in your inferences.
+How else would you be able to ascertain in your inferences.
 In point of fact, despite probability calculus being traditionally regarded as an inductive logic, it is deductive, since the probability of the conclusion is deduced from the probabilities of the premises (Peirce, CP 2.267-268; CP 7.207).